WraithWinterly/BlockHit/README.md

 # BlockHit

+**Play the game here! https://wraithwinterly.itch.io/blockhit**

 Challenge your reflexes by scoring the highest possible while dodging objects and strategically managing your health status, play in 3 levels for the highest score.
 This game is made with Godot Engine and C# and is open source.
-- Made in a few days
+Made in a few days.

 # License
 This project is open source under the [MIT License](https://github.com/WraithWinterly/BlockHit/blob/main/LICENSE).